 On the other hand, using backup tape for long-term archiving does have a couple of advantages.
 They include very low cost, a small footprint for the amount of data stored, and the capability to be physically removed from the electronic world.
 This is known in IT circles as isolated storage, the concept that once stored, backup tapes are physically isolated from the rest of the electronic world and therefore not subject to hacking, viruses, and ransomware.
 This strategy is referred to as having an “air gap” between the data and the internet.

 The downside of tapes includes response time – finding and retrieving specific files; file retrieval times can take minutes, hours, or days, - the need to physically store the tapes, and the risk of tape degradation over long periods of time.

-A major hurdle companies required to store electronic files for very long periods of time have faced is how to store and manage electronic files over 20, 30, 50 years and still be able to read them.
+Companies that require long-term archiving of electronic files face the major hurdle of figuring out how to store and manage electronic files over 20, 30, or 50 years and still be able to read them.
 The sheer volume of ESI flowing into and out of companies today has guaranteed that converting and storing paper records is now an impossibility.